thehapyone/Platooning-Robot/README.md

 * Robot Teleoperation

 ## Interesting Projects
+* A Jetson Nano Robot performing lane detection and recognition

 ## Repository Structure
 The **Robot** folder contains all the codes used so far.
 It contains the **Arduino**, **Assets** and **Main** sub-directory.